Zhaoxin-Guo/CPO-Tisa-lab1/README.md

 ## Laboratory work description

-1. Add a new element
-2. Set an element with specific index / key
-3. Remove an element by the index for list
-4. Access: size、is member
-5. Conversion from/to list: from_list 、to_list
-6. Filter data structure by specific predicate
-7. Map structure by specific function
-8. Reduce process structure elements to build a return value by specific functions
-9. Data structure should be an iterator
-10. Data structure should be a monoid and implement empty and concat methods

-* Requires：
 * You can use the built-in list inside nodes
 * You need to check that your implementation correctly works with None value
 * A user should specify node size
 * You need to implement functions/methods for getting/setting value by index

 ## Project structure description

-* `Mutable.py` -- implementation of `UnrolledLinkedList`
-class with `size`、`set`、`remove`、`get`and other features.
+* `Mutable.py` -- implementation of `UnrolledLinkedList` class with `size`、`set`、`remove`、`get`and other features.
 * `MutableTest.py` -- unit and PBT tests for `Mutable`.

 ## Contribution